-Many drivers in the Miami area may notice an increase in car accidents during the summer.
+Many drivers in the Miami area may notice an increase in car accidents during summer.
 The summer months typically mean more vehicles on the road and more tourists visiting our state.
 According to statistics from the Insurance Institute for Highway Safety (IIHS), the summer months are some of the most dangerous times to be on the roads.
 The increase in auto accidents has to do with a number of factors, including more teenage drivers being on the road, an increased number of tourists and holiday weekends.

 Summer brings two big celebrations, namely Memorial Day and the Fourth of July.
 Memorial Day weekend has always been considered one of the most dangerous driving holidays of the year.
 According to the National Highway Traffic Safety Administration (NHTSA), approximately 400 people die every year during Memorial Day weekend in traffic accidents.
 The July Fourth holiday has also been reported as one of the deadliest driving holidays.
-Alcohol is a common factor in many of these fatal car accidents and pedestrian accidents.
+Alcohol is a common factor in many of these fatal car accidents during the summer and pedestrian accidents.

 The summer months are a popular time for construction work on our nation’s highways.
 This increase in construction can cause road congestion, lane closures and detours, which can all result in an increase in auto accidents.